 {% endarchiveList %}

-Here, each article will display a serial number starting from 1, making it clear for users to see the total number of items in the list and their current browsing position.This is particularly important for information that needs to be presented in order (such as step guides, leaderboards, etc.).
+Such, each article will display a serial number starting from 1, making it clear for the user to see the total number of the list and the current browsing position.This is particularly important for information that needs to be presented in order (such as step guides, leaderboards, etc.)

 Master the remaining quantity:forloop.Revcounter

-In addition to positive counting, we sometimes also need to know how much content is left after the current list item.forloop.RevcounterVariables are designed for this.
-It returns the number of elements remaining after the current loop item, including the current item, that is, the total number minus the current loop count plus 1.
+In addition to the positive counting, sometimes we also need to know how much content is left after the current list item.forloop.RevcounterVariables are designed for this.
+It returns the number of remaining elements after the current loop item (including the current item, that is, the total number minus the current loop count plus 1).

-For example, when displaying a list of time-limited promotional products, we may want to emphasize that 'There are X items left':
+For example, when displaying a list of time-limited promotional products, we may want to emphasize that there are still X items left:

 {% archiveList products with type="list" moduleId="2" limit="5" %}